Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Medications are key to treating Parkinson’s.
-You may be prescribed one or more medications.
-Be sure you know the names of your medications and when and how to take them.
+Medicines are key to treating Parkinson disease.
+You may be prescribed 1 or more medicines.
+Be sure you know the names of your medicines and when and how to take them.
 Ask your healthcare provider what side effects you might expect.
-Also ask if you should avoid eating certain foods or drinking alcohol.
+Also ask if you should not eat certain foods or drink alcohol.

 Levodopa combined with carbidopa

 Levodopa replaces missing dopamine.
 Carbidopa helps levodopa enter the brain with fewer side effects.

 Pramipexole, bromocriptine, ropinirole, rotigotine

 Imitate the way dopamine works in the brain.

 Taken with levodopa.
 Help dopamine enter the brain and work longer.

 *This chart is not a complete list of Parkinson medicines.
 It does not include all side effects or adverse reactions.
 It does not include all interactions or precautions for these medicines.
 Only a healthcare provider can recommend or prescribe these medicines.

 The list of medicines does not include medicines that may treat other symptoms of Parkinson disease such as depression, psychosis, urinary symptoms, and others.